-- b) Independent Living Services are overspent by £0.300m which is due to an overspend on physical disability care packages within the community and direct payments.
+- b) Independent Living Services are overspent by £0.321m (adverse movement £0.021m) which is due to an overspend on physical disability care packages within the community and direct payments.
 There is an expectation that there will be some recovery of funds from Direct Payments where services have ceased, this may improve the projected position.
 There will be further work undertaken with the implementation of the Adult Community Support framework which will present additional opportunities for reviews and will ensure payment only for the actual hours of care delivered.
-The roll out of the CM2000 system for Adult services was postponed towards the year-end due to the Covid response and will be implemented early October. - c) Care at home is projected to overspent by £0.016m.
+The roll out of the CM2000 system for Adult services was postponed towards the year-end due to the Covid response and will be implemented early October. - c) Care at home is projected to overspent by £0.049m (adverse movement £0.033m).
 Significant progress was made during 2019-20 to reduce the overspend as part of the Financial Recovery Plan, the remaining overspend was considered and addressed as part of the budget approved for 2020-21 as part of the overall budget re-alignment, demand pressures and savings included in the budget.
 This left care at home with resources to grow the service during the year which has assisted with the response to Covid 19.
-The financial projections assume maintaining the service at the current level until the end of 2020-21 and also account for the increased costs of transferring work from two of the commissioned framework providers to the in-house service. - d) Aids and adaptations projected underspend of £0.300m.
-There have been significant delays with carrying out assessments and also providing equipment and adaptations during lock down.
-The year to date spend at quarter 1 is less than £0.100m.
-It is expected that during the year there will be considerable delays with this spend, the level projected currently is in line with the underspend in 2019-20 and it is likely this underspend will be greater, however this cannot be determined at this stage in the year. - e) Carers Act Funding is projected to underspend by £0.150m based on the currently committed spend and delays with taking forward developments to support carers.
-The total uncommitted budget is £0.267m so this projected position assumes there will be carers' support plans undertaken and a level of demand/services identified from these plans to be delivered later in the year.
+The financial projections reflect recent recruitment and assumes maintaining the service at the current level until the end of 2020-21 and we are currently reviewing the financial impact of transferring work from two of the commissioned framework providers to the in-house service. - d) Aids and adaptations projected underspend of £0.300m (no movement).
+There have been significant delays with carrying out assessments and providing equipment and adaptations during lock down.
+The year to date spend at period 4 is less than £0.100m, but there are some larger orders recently placed.
+It is expected that during the year there will be considerable delays with this spend, the level projected currently is in line with the underspend in 2019-20 and it is likely this underspend will be greater, however this cannot be determined at this stage in the year. - e) Carers Act Funding is projected to underspend by £0.443m (£0.293m favourable movement) based on the currently committed spend and delays with taking forward developments to support carers.
+The total uncommitted budget is £0.560m so this projected position assumes there will be carers' support plans undertaken and a level of demand/services identified from these plans to be delivered later in the year.
+The favourable movement is due to the return of £0.293m from the respite budget as the Carers funding previously allocated to this area is no longer required as the respite budget is projecting an underspend.